Csaldivar23/Project_4/README.md

 # Predicting Avocado Prices with Machine Learning

-## Contents of Repository

 ## Overview
 The purpose of this project is to build a Machine Learning model that can predict the average price of avocados.

-Our goal is to build a model with a high predictive accuracy, aiming for an R² value of at least 0.80.
+*`Our goal is to build a model with a high predictive accuracy, aiming for an R² value of at least 0.80.`*

 ## Data Source
 The dataset used in this project originates from the Hass Avocado Board (HAB).